How to create a gorgeous Mudroom DIY Even if You Don’t Have One

-This project took me the better part of 2 days and I made plenty of mistakes.
+This project took me the better part of two days and I made plenty of mistakes.
 I even had some doubts in the beginning as in moments of.
-WHAT WAS I THINKING??
-But I persevered and soon came to realize that it didn’t have to actually BE perfect in order to look amazing.
+What was I thinking?
+But I persevered and soon came to realize that it didn’t have to actually be perfect in order to look amazing.

 Mudroom DIY Project #3 – Stenciling the Floors